 This is employed to test for genetic abnormalities in the foetus.
 The doctor will obtain the foetal cells by taking some of the amniotic fluid or a piece of the placenta.
 Congenital defects are a strong marker for polyhydramnios.

 This is one of the easiest methods of testing, where amniotic fluid is extracted from the uterus via an injection.
 The fluid can then be tested for infections and other problems.

 Test to Monitor Diagnosed Polyhydramnios

 Receiving a diagnosis of polyhydramnios is not as scary as it sounds.
 Your doctor will have your pregnancy closely monitored, with regular ultrasounds to calculate your amniotic fluid index.
-Besides amniotic fluid text, other tests that can be done to estimate the baby’s health are:
+Besides amniotic fluid tests, other tests that can be done to estimate the baby’s health are:

-1. Specialised ultrasonography
+1. Specialised Ultrasonography

 This technique employs the Doppler Effect to obtain a detailed understanding about the structure of blood vessels and the circulation of blood in the foetus.
 The ultrasound can also check for foetal defects.